 ● Provinces that block federally approved industrial products including pipeline development will have their federal transfer payouts reduced

 ● Replace federal carbon taxation with federal government incentives for the private sector to improve the extraction, processing, and transportation of oil and gas

-● Ensure that oil and gas companies, and related companies, are accountable for the environmental and human consequences from extracting, processing, and transporting these resources
+● Ensure that all natural resource companies are accountable for the environmental and public health consequences from extracting, processing, and transporting these resources

 ● Establish a public input process (online) for ideas and comments on oil and gas pipeline development